-What I did next was very different from playing the sensitive violin: I became a black metal vocalist in a band of my friends.
-Much to the dismay of my parents, I also began singing along to records of other bands, such as Dimmu Borgir and Marduk.
-Eventually this brush with performing metal music led to me picking up the electric guitar.
+What I did next was different from playing the sensitive violin: I became vocalist in a black metal band of my friends.
+Much to the dismay of my parents, I began singing along to music records of the genre, such as Dimmu Borgir and Marduk.
+Eventually, this exploration led to me pick up up the electric guitar.
 Playing guitar felt great and I practiced relentlessly, advancing greatly in just a few years.
 And as I learned to play guitar, I composed.
-Writing a song of my own felt like a great achievement.
+Finalizing a song of my own felt like a great achievement.

-As I continued to grow as a musician, the same happened as a fiction writer.
-In 2006, I wrote the novel “Sofian päiväkirja” and sent it to publishers with the intent of becoming a professional author.
-However, this was my first book and as such, it was not good enough for the publishers.
+As I continued to grow as a musician, I did the same as a writer.
+In 2006, I wrote the novel “Sofian päiväkirja” and sent it to publishers with the dream of becoming a professional author.
+However, this was my first book and as such was not good enough for the publishers.

-It was a year before, after the completion of Antediluvian Hunger, that I had begun work on my second album “United Earth”.
+After the completion of Antediluvian Hunger, I begun work on my second album “United Earth”.
 I sought for a drummer and other people to record and possibly perform United Earth with.
-Mikko Virtala was the drummer, who I found had the kind of integrity and skill necessary for project completion.
-He introduced me to Erno Korpelainen, who took the role of engineering and co-producing the album.
+I chose Mikko Virtala as the drummer, who, I realized, had the kind of integrity and skill necessary to match my ambition.
+He introduced me to Erno Korpelainen, who took over the role of engineering and co-producing the album.

 In spring 2013, as Biographical neared its completion, I decided to create a music video to promote the album.
 I chose “Self-Actualize”, the fourth track of Biographical, as the song.
-The video ended up being an enormous challenge: Script writing, guitar practice, green screen footage, and stop-motion animation occupied me for several months.
+The music video ended up being an enormous challenge: Script writing, guitar practice, green screen trickery and stop-motion animation occupied me for several months.